sdforero/Human-resources-analytics/README.md

 - The dataframe size is verified post-deletion to ensure no null values exist in the 'Employee_Name' column.

 2. Initial exploration:
-The last rows of the dataframe are visualized for a quick review.
+- The last rows of the dataframe are visualized for a quick review.
-The dataframe is sorted alphabetically by 'LastName'.
+- The dataframe is sorted alphabetically by 'LastName'.

-Data type analysis:
+3. Data type analysis:
-Variables in the dataframe are described.
+- Variables in the dataframe are described.
-Data types for the 'LastName', 'Employee_Name', and 'EmpID' columns are visualized and adjusted.
+- Data types for the 'LastName', 'Employee_Name', and 'EmpID' columns are visualized and adjusted.
-Specific column analysis:
-EmpID: Statistical description and distribution visualization (boxplot).
-MarriedID: Description, conversion to boolean type, and bar chart.
-MaritalStatusID: Description, conversion to integer type, and pie chart.
-GenderID: Description, conversion to integer type, and bar chart.
-EmpStatusID: Description, conversion to integer type, and bar chart.
-DeptID: Description, conversion to integer type, and bar chart.
-PerfScoreID: Description, conversion to integer type, and bar chart.
-FromDiversityJobFairID: Description, conversion to integer type, and bar chart.
-Salary: Statistical description, conversion to float type, boxplot, and distribution plots.
-Termd: Description, conversion to boolean type, and verification of current employees.
-PositionID: Description, conversion to integer type, and bar chart.
-Position: Description, conversion to string type, and duplicate data cleaning.
+- Specific column analysis: EmpID: Statistical description and distribution visualization (boxplot) + MarriedID: Description, conversion to boolean type, and bar chart + MaritalStatusID: Description, conversion to integer type, and pie chart + GenderID: Description, conversion to integer type, and bar chart + EmpStatusID: Description, conversion to integer type, and bar chart + DeptID: Description, conversion to integer type, and bar chart + PerfScoreID: Description, conversion to integer type, and bar chart + FromDiversityJobFairID: Description, conversion to integer type, and bar chart + Salary: Statistical description, conversion to float type, boxplot, and distribution plots + Termd: Description, conversion to boolean type, and verification of current employees + PositionID: Description, conversion to integer type, and bar chart + Position: Description, conversion to string type, and duplicate data cleaning.

-Moving forward:
+## Moving forward:
-Review and normalization of other variables.
+4. Review and normalization of other variables.

-Next steps:
+## Next steps:

-Analyze the distribution of 'GenderID' and 'MaritalStatusID', which may be useful for understanding the demographic composition of the workforce.
+5. Analyze the distribution of 'GenderID' and 'MaritalStatusID', which may be useful for understanding the demographic composition of the workforce.
-Analyze variable correlations.
+6. Analyze variable correlations.
-Analyze temporal data trends: dismissal dates, hiring dates, etc. Visualize workforce growth and employee turnover.
+7. Analyze temporal data trends: dismissal dates, hiring dates, etc. Visualize workforce growth and employee turnover.
-Analyze employee retention: Identify patterns in terminated employee data ('Termd').
+8. Analyze employee retention: Identify patterns in terminated employee data ('Termd').
 Create a survival model to predict employee termination risk.
-Analyze performance: Evaluate how variables such as department ('DeptID') and position ('PositionID') affect performance ('PerfScoreID').
+9. Analyze performance: Evaluate how variables such as department ('DeptID') and position ('PositionID') affect performance ('PerfScoreID').
-Analyze diversity: Assess workforce diversity in terms of gender, marital status, and other demographic variables.
+10. Analyze diversity: Assess workforce diversity in terms of gender, marital status, and other demographic variables.
 Create diversity charts to visualize workforce composition.
-Create new variables: Tenure: Calculate each employee's length of service.
+11. Create new variables: Tenure: Calculate each employee's length of service.
 Performance Rating: Categorical variable based on 'PerfScoreID' to classify employee performance into categories like 'Low', 'Medium', and 'High'.
 Work-Life Balance Index: Develop an index based on variables such as hours worked, commute time, and other relevant metrics.
-Charts: Heatmap + temporal trends + Kaplan-Meier + bars + boxplot + cluster analysis.
+12. Charts: Heatmap + temporal trends + Kaplan-Meier + bars + boxplot + cluster analysis.
-Prediction: Turnover Prediction Model + Performance Prediction Model.
+13. Prediction: Turnover Prediction Model + Performance Prediction Model.